 In 2017 the seriously-small greens were enlarged and converted to the newest Pure Destiny Paspalum salt tolerant grass, and I must agree with Brian Werner, Managing Director, that “converting the greens allows our members and resort guests to enjoy a more forgiving experience.”

 2018 green fees range from USD 75 to 130 depending on the season but include shared cart, range privileges and a bottle of water.
 A set of TaylorMade clubs rent for $30-40.

-Dave Finn is our Canadian Correspondent.
-Click to read his entire article on Mazatlán.
+Click to read Dave Finn's entire article on Mazatlán.